aoterodelaroza/acpdb/README.md

   purposes.

-  The `MASK` commands apply a mask to remove some items from the database subset.
+  The `MASK` commands apply a mask to remove some items from the database set.
 The items indicated in the `MASK` command are used in the training set and the others are deactivated.
 Four versions of the `MASK` command exist. `RANGE` indicates a range starting at `start.i` up to the end of the subset.
 If `end.i` is given, stop at